- Next Issue: June, 2024

 We’ll respond as soon as we can, usually within a week to a month.

 If the story is not for us, you’ll get a form rejection (it’s a nice one, though).
 If we thought the story had merit, but it didn’t make the cut, we’ll probably write a personal note.

-If you don’t hear from us within the timelines above, your story is still under consideration for an upcoming issue.
-But feel free to contact us at email@example.com if you haven’t heard from us by the stated timelines.
+If you don’t hear from us within the timelines above, your submission is still under consideration for an upcoming issue.
+But feel free to contact us at firstname.lastname@example.org if you haven’t heard from us by the stated timelines.

 Do not withdraw your story if you only intend to make changes to it.
 Instead contact us through Submittable or via email, and we will mark your submission as Open for Editing.
 You can then upload a revised story.

 Orca pays $50 for stories 2500 words or longer, $25 for stories under 2500 words and for potery, for publication rights.
 We also provide a one-year pdf subscription to the journal.
 Print copies are available at a discount to contributors.
 We pay only via PayPal or Zelle, so you have to have an account.
 We cannot send checks.

 Upon acceptance, Orca requests first North American Serial Rights and First Digital Publication Rights.
 All rights revert to the author upon publication.
 We ask that if the work is reprinted in a collection or anthology that you indicate Orca, A Literary Journal as the original publisher in your acknowledgments.